Skip to content

 Evaluating the 2025-26 season

-So how should this season be evaluated overall?
+So how should this season be evaluated?

 All-Star point guard Tyrese Maxey called it “a step in the right direction,” mostly in reference to young teammates who received their first playoff experience.
-Objectively, the 45-win regular season and advancement from Play-In Tournament to the playoffs’ second round was a significant improvement compared to the previous season, which began with championship aspirations after the flashy free-agent signing of Paul George but quickly descended into an injury-riddled disaster.
+Objectively, the 45-win regular season and advancement from play-in tournament to the playoffs’ second round was a significant improvement compared to the previous season, which began with championship aspirations after the flashy free-agent signing of Paul George but quickly descended into an injury-riddled disaster.

-Coach Nick Nurse entered this season preaching that the Sixers needed to dig themselves out of that 24-58 record, while Maxey vowed that the team would play with the same energy and style regardless of who was on the court.
-They better withstood adverse stretches, and had an off-court camaraderie palpable even to locker-room visitors.
+Coach Nick Nurse entered this season preaching that the Sixers needed to dig themselves out of that 24-58 record, while Maxey vowed that the team would play with the same energy and style, regardless of who was on the court.
+They better withstood adverse stretches and had an off-court camaraderie palpable even to locker-room visitors.

 But the Sixers did not possess enough outside shooting, rebounding, or dependable depth — issues that reappeared during the playoffs.
 Their efficiency was average on offense (16th, 114.3 points per 100 possessions) and defense (17th, 114.4 points allowed per 100 possessions).
 And their aging, highest-paid players again were too often unavailable to generate extended periods of continuity or momentum.